 If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
 For complainants who excessively contact Finlay Community School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from Finlay Community School.
+This may include seeking legal advice regarding contact between the individual and Finlay Community School.